hugdora/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2024-11-08T22:18:01.1246358Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `176.198.159.33` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\employee\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
+At `2025-12-08T22:18:01.1246358Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `9.169.162.6` on port `9001`.
+The connection was initiated by the process `tor.exe`, located in the folder `c:\users\cyberdora\Downloads\tor browser\browser\torbrowser\tor\tor.exe`.
 There were a couple of other connections to sites over port `443`.

 **Query used to locate events:**